amanrai31/JavaScript/02ObjFunc/README.md

 ```

 **NOTE :** Hoisting applies to variable declarations(using var only) and to f/n declarations(not for arrow f/n).
 Hoisting is JS default behavior of moving declarations to the top of the current scope.
-(In Hoisting we can use variable(var)/function before declaration, and after use we can declear )
+(In Hoisting we can use variable(var)/function before declaration, and after use we can declear ) => READ MORE IN CHAPTER 10.

 **NOTE :** The *typeof* operator in JavaScript returns "function" for functions.